 Google has announced that users of its YouTube mobile app from India, Indonesia, and the Philippines can download videos to watch them offline when a high-speed data link is not available – but what about the rest of us?

-Downloading or “ripping” YouTube videos has always been a relatively simple task on the desktop, with various tools and web services available to help you do just that.
+Downloading or “ripping” YouTube videos has always been a relatively simple task on the desktop, with various tools and web services available to help you do just that, whether saving YouTube to MP3 or to video.
 Both Savefrom and Keepvid have long offered a simple web interface where users can paste in the YouTube, Vimeo, or other video streaming site URL and then download the video file in bitrates of up to 1080P in formats including MP4, WEBM, 3GP, or FLV, or even just the audio as an MP3 file.

-If you’d prefer to download the video without using a 3rd party website, then the ever reliable JDownloader is free and cross-platform (Java) and will make downloading from nearly any site easier, including YouTube – offering you the same quality and format choices as the web services above.
+If you’d prefer to download YouTube videos without using a 3rd party website, then the ever reliable JDownloader is free and cross-platform (Java) and will make downloading from nearly any site easier, including YouTube – offering you the same quality and format choices as the web services above.
 It’s just about the only reason to have Java installed on a home PC.